Blue Poet books

 One of Denver's more popular performance poets ...original, moving, insightful -- Rocky Mountain News

-Writer, performance poet, actor and percussionist, SETH lives in Denver, Co where he has been a driving force behind numerous Poetry Theater productions.
+Writer, performance poet, actor and percussionist, SETH lives in Denver, Colorado where he has been a driving force behind numerous Poetry Theater productions.
 These include Reign of the Scar Clan which won a “Best of Denver” in 1995.
 For more than 18 years SETH has experimented with creative ways to present poetry.
 He has performed with scores of musicians, actors, poets and dancers in a long list of live, audio and video productions.

 In 1991 SETH helped found Open Rangers, a dynamic network of poets, actors, musicians, dancers and other performance artists.
-Over a span of 13 years, Open Rangers was responsible for such innovative productions as JoY is the Name of a Child, Poetic License, Reign of the Scar Clan and Random Axe of Rhyme.
+Over a span of 13 years, Open Rangers was responsible for such innovative productions as Joy is the Name of a Child, Poetic License, Reign of the Scar Clan and Random Axe of Rhyme.
 They also produced two audio cassettes Drop the Other Shoe and Eating Light which interwove music, poetry and theater for a uniquely stimulating listening experience.
 In 1993 SETH joined Jafrika, a critically-acclaimed trio presenting “original music, provocative dance and poignant poetry.”
 The Rocky Mountain News listed Jafrika as “among Denver's finest cultural offerings”.
 His video appearances have been aired on several local television stations in the Denver-Metro area.
 His last major stage production was the “choreo-poem” Suite Moses, employing Afro-American popular music and dance in retelling the story of Exodus from a Black perspective.
 The production was praised by critics and audiences alike.

 Presently SETH performs every Sunday night at Denver's Mercury Café.
 From 7-8pm each week, SETH along with Art Compost & the Word Mechanics hosts a “Jam before the Slam,” collaborating with poets and singers from the audience.
 Their first CD Love, Death & Poetry won Westword's Best of Denver in 2005 for Best Spoken Word CD.